adarshkannada/chittaara/README.md

 - The homepage welcomes the visitors with 3 animated photos of your choice.
 It is recommended that all three are landscape orientated for best view.

-To change the welcome content at the far left of the Home page go here: `/index.html`
+To change the welcome content at the far left of the Home page go here: `/index.html` and fill the responding lines of the YAML with your desired text.

 ----------